 Registration Policy: Your spot in a class is not secured until we receive the registration AND full payment.
 If a class is already full, we will issue a 100% refund or credit for a future class.

 Cancellation and Refund Policies: With cancellations more than 30 days in advance of the class, the cost, less any credit card processing fee’s, will be refunded.
 With cancellations less than 30 days prior to the start of the class all monies are non-refundable and non-transferable.
 These policies reflect the fact that we do not overbook, and cancelled spaces are very difficult to fill at the last minute.
 If we have to cancel a class, we will issues a 100% refund or credit for a future class.

-Liability Release Policy: Before the start of each class, all participants are required to have a signed Liability Release form, Medical History form, and Photo Release form.
+Liability Release Policy: Before the start of each class, all participants are required to have a signed Liability Release form and Photo Release form.
 All forms will be provided on-site of Day 1.

 Gear Loaning Policy: We have very little equipment that can be lent out.
 Please read the Gear List to ensure you have the right stuff.

 Training Area Info: The training area is located on 40 plus acres of private, raw land.
 The outdoor classroom is a short walk from the parking area and may be difficult for certain individuals.
 There are no structures, running water, or electricity.
 If you plan on using any electronics, think about bringing a portable battery charger.
-We will be using a composting system.
 Hand washing stations, potable water, and overhead cover will be provided.
 There is an outdoor cooking area that students can use to cook meals over an open fire.
 Keep in mind that we don’t have an alternative to the composting system.
 If using a composting toilet makes you significantly uncomfortable, then this class probably is not a good option for you.

 Parking Info: There is a designated parking area at the training site.
 Details will be sent along with directions after you register.